 What can you do with a major in Statistics?

-CMU Career Services provides guidance on the journey toward your career as an actuary.
+CMU Career Services provides guidance on the journey toward your career as a statistician or data analyst.
 When it comes to landing an internship or job, Career Services is your first stop for resume writing tips, mock interviews, consultations and advice.

 At career fairs on campus you'll meet employers ready to hire CMU interns and graduates.
 Come prepared with your resume and meet dozens of employers in one afternoon.